-The Governmental Units include many school districts that receive loans from the Bank to fund projects for public schools.
+School Consolidation.
+The Governmental Units include many school districts that receive loans from the Bond Bank to fund projects for public schools.
 Since 2015, the State has been undergoing a major education reform process which includes a multi-year realignment and consolidation of the pre-k-12 education governance system.
 Vermont Act 46 (2015) and Act 49 (2017) (together, the "Acts") include incentives to small school districts to merge in order, among others things, to maximize operational efficiencies and provide equity in quality and funding.
 Pursuant to the Acts, the Vermont State Board of Education also ordered the involuntary consolidation of a series of school districts that did not voluntarily merge.
 By operation of law, the consolidated school district, whether formed voluntarily or involuntarily, assumes the property and any related debt, including the Municipal Bonds, of the merged school districts.
 Several school districts objected to school consolidation and sued the Vermont State Board of Education to avoid merger.
 While none of such districts claimed that its debt is no longer valid, some argued that the forced merger should not be required because it causes existing debt of a school district to become debt of a consolidated school district, which includes a member that had not authorized such other member's debt.
 The State objected to these claims on the basis that the State Legislature, in adopting Act 46, has authority to transfer the existing debt of a school district to the merged school district as part of the consolidation process.
-The State prevailed, but some school districts have appealed the decision to the Vermont Supreme Court.
-Table 2 of Appendix B reflects the consolidated school districts as of July 1, 2019.
+The State prevailed, but some school districts appealed the decision to the Vermont Supreme Court, which heard oral arguments on January 15, 2020.
+On July 10, 2020, the Vermont Supreme Court affirmed the lower court's decision in favor of the State.

+Table 2 of Appendix B reflects the consolidated school districts as of July 1, 2020.

-The 2019 Bonds.
-The 2019 Bonds are being issued to provide monies which will be used, together with other funds of the Bank: (i) to purchase the 2019 Municipal Bonds in the aggregate principal amount of \$32,891,040; (ii) to make a deposit into the Reserve Fund (as hereinafter defined) established with U.S. Bank National Association, as trustee (the "Trustee") pursuant to the General Resolution; (iii) to fund capitalized interest on the 2019 Bonds; and (iv) to pay certain costs of issuance of the 2019 Bonds.
+The Bonds.
+The Bonds are being issued to provide monies which will be used, together with other funds of the Bond Bank: (i) to make loans to the municipalities in the aggregate amount of \$16,994,000 secured by the 2020 Municipal Bonds; (ii) to make a deposit into the Reserve Fund (as hereinafter defined) established with U.S. Bank National Association, as trustee (the "Trustee") pursuant to the General Resolution; (iii) to fund capitalized interest on the Bonds; and (iv) to pay certain costs of issuance of the Bonds.
 See "SOURCES AND USES OF FUNDS" herein and Appendix B hereto.

-Security for the 2019 Bonds.
-The 2019 Bonds will constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged for the payment of principal, redemption premium, if any, and interest thereon.
-The 2019 Bonds and other bonds issued or Outstanding on a parity therewith under the General Resolution (collectively, the "Bonds") are further secured by the pledge of the Municipal Bonds and the amounts paid by the Governmental Units or required to be paid by the Governmental Units to the Bank pursuant to the Loan Agreements for principal and interest on the Municipal Bonds (the "Municipal Bonds Payments") and the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the General Resolution, except the Rebate Fund.
+Security for the Bonds.
+The Bonds will constitute general obligations of the Bond Bank, and the full faith and credit of the Bond Bank are pledged for the payment of principal, redemption premium, if any, and interest thereon.
+The Bonds and other bonds issued or Outstanding on a parity therewith under the General Resolution (collectively, the "Bonds") are further secured by the pledge of the Municipal Bonds and the amounts paid by the Governmental Units or required to be paid by the Governmental Units to the Bond Bank pursuant to the Loan Agreements for principal and interest on the Municipal Bonds (the "Municipal Bonds Payments") and the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the General Resolution, except the Rebate Fund.